![]() |

 Title: I'm only keeping track of the titles to see how many appearances by Dr. Doom are called Doomsday and how many by Apocalypse are called Apocalypse Now.
 For entries with multiple issues, pay attention to the quotes.
 If a single issue has multiple titles (because the story is broken into multiple parts, or there's a back-up story) you'll find it all included in one set of quotes.
 Issues are separated with a slash outside of the quotes.
 So: "Main story title / Back-up story title" / "Story title" is listing two issues, and the first issue had two titles.
 Confusing?
 I hope not.

-Credits: Generally i'm interested in the writer, penciller, and inker.
-(At one point i was going to log the Assistant Editor and Editor as well, but i haven't been doing that consistently).
+Credits: I list the writer, penciller, and inker, and the editors (although i was inconsistent about the editors for a while)).
 Some people will feel that i'm slighting the colorist and letterer, but i don't usually pay attention to who is doing that (sorry).
 Golden Age books often don't have credits, and when they do it's usually just the artist/writer.
 Starting in the 90s, with painted and computer

 generated art, the credits for artist need to be a little more customized.